 Having lived and worked in Singapore for some time, you may be entertaining the possibility of securing a better future here for your loved ones.
-One of the best ways to settle down here for generations to come is to obtain Permanent Resident status.
-By becoming permanent residents, you and your family are automatically eligible for a portion of the numerous benefits enjoyed by citizens for life.
+One of the best ways to settle down here for generations to come is to obtain PR status.
+By becoming PRs, you and your family are automatically eligible for a portion of the numerous benefits enjoyed by citizens for life.

-Read on to discover these benefits for Singapore PR families, and learn how Paul Immigrations can help turn your family’s dream into reality.
+Read on to discover these benefits for Singapore PR families, and learn how Paul Immigrations can help boost your family’s chances.

 Becoming a SPR allows you to eliminate the hassle of additional travel visas.
 Instead, you will only need a single Re-Entry Permit which lasts five years before renewal.
 Moreover, your PR status will qualify extended family members such as your parents and in-laws for the Long-Term Visitor Pass (LTVP).
 This pass allows them to stay in the city with you and enjoy similar immigration benefits as PRs.

 International schools are certainly the school of choice for expatriate families.
 However, enrolling at local institutions will help your child integrate more naturally with the local cohort, especially if you wish to make a life here.
 Fortunately, as PRs, your children will be able to pick from a wider range of educational institutions, from public preschools to universities.
 Moreover, subsidised tuition fees at institutions of higher learning can help ease the cost of education borne by you and your spouse.

 As PRs, you and your spouse can access more affordable housing options under the Housing Development Board (HDB).
 No longer will you have to limit yourself to only options on the higher end of the real estate market like private condominiums.
 In addition, you are entitled to cover your home purchase with savings in your Central Provident Fund (CPF), a compulsory national savings scheme for citizens and PRs alike.